adrelanos/aeternity-wiki/Getting-Started.md

 * Contract writers & Developers:

-    Thanks to its unique features (State channels, Decentralised oracles, On-chain Governance, ENS) on top of everything other blockchains have to offer, æternity will be a logical choice for all developers and Smart-Contracts writers.
+    Thanks to its unique features (State channels, Decentralized oracles, On-chain Governance, ENS) on top of everything other blockchains have to offer, æternity will be a logical choice for all developers and Smart-Contracts writers.
 It will be the Backbone of the Internet-of-Things.

 * Miners: